Do you stay seated at your desk for just about every lunch break? Even worse, do you find yourself eating with one hand and working with the other?

 Read something new.
 Join a library, buy some new books; whatever you do, get away from that monitor for a while and read a newspaper, book, or magazine.
 It’ll expand your knowledge and take your mind off your projects for a short period of time, which is a very good thing.

 Get away from your computer.
 If you must work during this lunch break, stand at a whiteboard or sit in a different place and write on paper.
 Whatever you do, give your eyes and posture a break and try a different location or activity for a while.

 You needn’t start all this at once–try to start incorporating one of these tips into your lunch break every week.
-Even better, combine a few at once, such as walking while eating an apple, or put headphones on and chill out while reading a book or this week’s Tribune (for example!).
+Even better, combine a few at once, such as walking while eating an apple, or put headphones on and chill out while reading a book, and soon you’ll have a better lunchbreak.